 Minimizing the Damage Caused by Hair Bleaching

 You’ll have to create an at-home routine with products and treatments to maintain your healthy hair.
-We recommended products used at home that include a bonding agent that will help repair your hair’s cuticles and allow your new color to stay healthier longer.
+We recommended products used at home that include a that will help repair your hair’s cuticles and allow your new color to stay healthier longer.